Have you ever thought of choosing a private tutor for your child?

 When I was in primary school, my parents hired the best tutors that gave me (and my siblings) individualized instruction.
 This not only helped me (and siblings) study at our own paces, it helped us overcome our academic difficulties and learn beyond the syllabus.

-But choosing the right tutor for your child can be difficult.
+Choosing the right tutor for your child can be difficult.
 As an educator, I’ll be glad to share the 5 most important things to consider when you want to find a private tutor for your child.

 The level of experience required depends on what your child needs.
 If your child requires advanced tutoring, you’ll need a professional in that field of learning.
 A different level of experience will be required if your child needs someone to supervise his work when you’re too busy.